 “Recent reviews of dental health in elite athletes showed that they are at higher risk of dental caries and erosion.
 In some cases, the increased rate of erosion has been linked to consumption of sports products, including sports drinks, intra-workout supplements and carbohydrate gels or sports lollies.”

-One of the most important lessons we all learn from Pediatric Dentistry specialists is to avoid foods and drinks high in sugars and acidity.
-Unfortunately, athletes are relying on sport drinks to stay fit and hydrated.
+One of the most important ways to prevent cavities or other dental issues is to avoid foods and drinks high in sugars and acidity.
+Unfortunately, athletes rely on sports drinks much too often.

-If you love playing sport sand you want to have healthy teeth, rely on plain water for hydration or natural hydration drinks, instead of sports drinks!
+If you love playing sports and you want to have healthy teeth, rely on plain water for hydration or natural hydration drinks instead of sports drinks!
 Plain water will help you get healthy teeth and avoid the common problems of dental erosion.

 Furthermore, to prevent enamel erosion and to maintain that perfect smile, follow this simple formula – brush, floss, and rinse.